p-slash/qsonic/README.rst

 The key differences
 -------------------
+- You can use any desired input continuum from another continuum prediction method as input continuum model.
 - Coadding of spectrograph arms can be performed after continuum fitting or disabled entirely.
 - Continuum is multiplied by a fiducial mean flux when provided.
 - You can pass fiducial var_lss (column **VAR_LSS**) and mean flux (column **MEANFLUX**) for observed wavelength **LAMBDA** in **STATS** extention of a FITS file.
 Wavelength should be linearly and equally spaced.
 This is the same format as rawio output from picca, except **VAR** column in picca is the variance on flux not deltas.
 We break away from that convention by explicitly requiring variance on deltas in a new column.